 A company-wide structure with environmental responsibilities at all levels

 AGC Glass Europe has assigned responsibilities to all relevant levels and positions within the Group.
-At the highest level, the Governance Council Board has ultimate responsibility for establishing and reviewing the environmental policy for the Group.
-It allocates the necessary resources to support implementation of the policy, comprehensively observes progress in environmental performance and reviews the appropriateness and effectiveness of the EMS at group and division level.
+At the highest level, the Division Heads have ultimate responsibility for establishing and reviewing the environmental policy for the Group.
+They allocate the necessary resources to support implementation of the policy, comprehensively observes progress in environmental performance and reviews the appropriateness and effectiveness of the EMS at group and division level.

-The Environmental Management Representatives report to the Governance Council Board and advise it on environmental results in the divisions, set up conformity audits in the plants, and establish processes to improve environmental performance.
+The Environmental Management Representatives report to the Division Heads and advise them on environmental results in the divisions, set up conformity audits in the plants, and establish processes to improve environmental performance.